jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   the test passes and I can write the rest of the code for the project as the tests run automatically in response to any change I make

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-how to exit the automated tests
+how to stop the automated tests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 I exit the tests in the terminal_ with :kbd:`Ctrl+C` on the keyboard